tprasadtp/ubuntu-post-install/docs/clioptions.md

     ./after-effects -C <filename>
     ```

 You can prefer using custom configuration file you have stored locally [It should be available via local paths or network share. not via ftp or http].
-Enabling this option will disable fetching remote configuration even if you have specified `--remote-yaml`

 ## Use Custom Version information file